Head of the Lab

 Dinithi Hemachandra

-Assessment of the wellbeing and identification of the factors contributing to the deterioration of wellbeing of elephants in Udawalawe National Park
+Assessment of the well-being and identification of the factors contributing to the deterioration of the well-being of elephants in Udawalawe National Park

 Vidyani S. Kulatunga